smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-acc100.md

 - Simple sample BBDEV application to validate the pipeline (i.e., SRIOV creation - Queue configuration - Device orchestration - Pod deployment): Script delivery and instructions to build Docker image for sample application delivered as part of Edge Apps package.

 ### ACC100 (FEC) Ansible Installation for OpenNESS Network Edge
 To run the OpenNESS package with ACC100 (FEC) functionality, the feature needs to be enabled on both Edge Controller and Edge Node.
-It can be deployed via the ["flexran" flavor of OpenNESS](https://github.com/otcshare/converged-edge-experience-kits/tree/master/flavors/flexran).

 #### Converged Edge Experience Kits
 To enable ACC100 support from CEEK, SRIOV must be enabled in OpenNESS: